Best VPNs That Support WireGuard [May 2022 Update]

 When it comes to privacy, however, WireGuard is not so advanced.
 The way it assigns IP addresses currently requires your VPN to log identifying information like your true IP address or time stamps.
 If a third party manages to access your VPN's servers, they could potentially use this information to identify you and track your activity.

 Yes, WireGuard is compatible with Android.
-Both NordVPN and PIA support WireGuard for Android.
+Both CyberGhost and PIA support WireGuard for Android.

 The Bottom Line